bekk/bekk-christmas/post/functional/typeclasses-in-haskell-and-elm.md

 ## Custom typeclasses in Elm?

-Revisiting our `listSort` from Elm, we can see that there are other ways of solving this problem.
-We could for instance require that a comparison function be provided immediatly, with a signature

 In some ways you are able to do a similar thing to typeclasses in Elm by passing around records containing the necessary definitions for a typeclass:

 ```elm